great-expectations/great_expectations/docs/docusaurus/docs/cloud/set_up_gx_cloud.md

     pip install 'great_expectations[cloud]' --upgrade
     ```

-## Generate your user access token and copy your organization ID
+## Get your user access token and organization ID

 You'll need your user access token and organization ID to set your environment variables.
-Access tokens shouldn't be committed to version control software.
+Don't commit your access tokens to your version control software.

 1. In GX Cloud, click **Settings** > **Tokens**.